Kapcherop

 Kapcherop is a town and administrative division of Elgeyo-Marakwet County, Kenya.
 Prior to March 2013, it was located in the Marakwet District, Rift Valley Province.

 The administrative division had a population of 39,328 in 1999.

-The town is the birthplace of Kenyan runner Ismael Kirui.
+The town is the birthplace of Kenyan runner Ismael Kirui., The late olympian Richard Chelimo, marathoner Sally Kurui, great retired steeplchaser Moses Kiptanui.

+Kapcherop Township is the main commercial hub of Elgeyo Marakwet County besides Iten Town.